Crowdsourced Wisdom On How To Survive Open Plan Office and Deal With Interruptions

 “At a big company I used to work at with an open office plan, there was this one guy who took to wearing hearing protection instead of headphones.
 Like 3M branded ear muffs that you’d see in a woodshop.
 Nothing says “don’t bother me” like those.”

-“One guy I heard of had a sign “Only knock if you are on fire.” he would put up when he wanted to get peace and quiet to concentrate.
+“One guy I heard of had a sign “Only knock if you are on fire.” he would put it up when he wanted to get peace and quiet to concentrate.
 Without fail whenever someone knocked when that sign was up he would open the door ready with a CO2 extinguisher and hose down the knocker with it.
 People learned quite quickly to respect the sign.”

 “THIS IS WHY YOU SHOULDN’T INTERRUPT A PROGRAMMER – This is taped to my door as a reminder to anyone coming to me with questions/problems.
 It still doesn’t work.”

 Do you know a better way to survive working in an open office?
-Please share your experiences and challenges in open plan offices.
+Please share your experiences and challenges in open-plan offices.